rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 Once you run your application again, your new GraphQL queries should work in GraphQL playground.
-They are pretty similar to your previous user queries and thus it doesn't add any excitement to your code.
-But what about adding relationships to both GraphQL types now?
-Historically, coming from the REST world, it was common to add an identifier to each entity in order to resolve its relationship later on.
+Now we'll add relationships to both GraphQL types.
+Historically, it was common with REST to add an identifier to each entity to resolve its relationship.

 {{< highlight javascript "hl_lines=19" >}}
 const schema = gql`